Electrical Wiring Problems and Solutions

 1. Overlamping

 Overlamping occurs in houses with outdated electrical systems.
-In homes that were built 50 years ago or more, the electrical circuitry will typically lack the capacity for today’s light voltages and appliances.
-When an outlet is sourced beyond its level of power, the overlamping can put a strain on your electrical system.
+Homes that are 50 years or older typically have electrical circuitry that lacks the capacity for today’s light voltages and appliances.
+When you source an outlet beyond its level of power, the overlapping can strain your electrical system.

-Overlamping becomes dangerous when it causes the wires behind an over-sourced outlet to overheat.
-Once overheated, the wires can eat away at the surrounding insulation.
-With no insulation barrier, the overheated wires could ignite anything they touch, which could lead to a fire.
+Overlamping is dangerous when it causes the wires behind an over-sourced outlet to overheat.
+This overheating then prompts the wires to eat away at the surrounding insulation.
+Without an insulation barrier, the wires could ignite anything they touch, leading to a fire.

-Overlamping is liable to occur when an outlet is over-sourced with light bulbs of too high a wattage.
-Likewise, overlamping can occur when an outlet is overdrawn with extensions.
-For example, if both sockets in an outlet are plugged with extension boards that power eight appliances each, that will put a tremendous, concentrated power strain on such outlets in most older homes and apartments.
+Overlamping occurs when light bulbs with an extremely high wattage oversource an outlet.
+Likewise, this electrical issue can occur when you overdraw an outlet with extensions.
+For example, suppose you plug both sockets in an outlet with extension boards that power eight appliances each.
+In that case, that will put a tremendous, concentrated power strain on such outlets in most older homes and apartments.

 2. Uncovered Outlets

 The risk of overlamping is considerably more dangerous on an outlet or junction box that lacks a cover, which renders the outlet wiring more vulnerable and increases the possibility of damage and electrical shock.
-If the outlet is plugged with an older lamp of limited yet overdrawn wattage, the wires to that outlet are bound to overheat.
-When exposed, these overheated wires could ignite something flammable on contact.
+If you plug the outlet with an older lamp featuring a low but overdrawn wattage, the wires to that outlet will overheat.
+These overheated wires could ignite something flammable on contact.

 3. Overheated Light Sockets

-When a light fixture is overlamped, the socket can also be a source of danger.
-An overdrawn lamp is bound to overheat at the socket and through the underlying wires.
-The overheating can cause arcing, where eclectic sparks are sent through the air between wires.
-Arcing is a leading cause of fires.
+When a light fixture overlamps, the socket becomes dangerous.
+An overdrawn lamp will overheat at the socket and through the underlying wires.
+The overheating can cause arcing, where electric sparks flow between wires.
+Arcing is the leading cause of fires.

-If you have any light fixtures that were made prior to 1985, only use bulbs of 60 watts or less.
-With any fixture manufactured during the past 30 years, read the wattage limit listed on it, and stay within that range.
+If you have light fixtures that a manufacturer made before 1985, only use bulbs of 60 watts or less.
+When using current fixtures — 30 years or less — read the wattage limit and stay within that range.

 4. Light Flicker on Windy Days

-What causes lights to flicker in a home?
-If you notice a light flicker or dim momentarily, and this coincides with loud gusts of wind outside, it’s likely no coincidence.
+If you notice a light flicker or temporary dimming, and this coincides with loud gusts of wind outside, it’s likely no coincidence.
 Flickering is typically the result of frayed wiring.
-As the outside electrical cables are moved by the wind currents, the strain causes a short along the frayed portion of the wiring.
+As wind currents move the outside electrical cables, the strain causes a short along the frayed portion of the wiring.

 5. Insufficient Number of Outlets

-The average home is full of more electrical appliances than ever.
-Consequently, homes that were built before the advent of home computers, big screen TVs and massive entertainment systems are often ill-equipped to power all these electronics simultaneously.
-If your living quarters are limited to one or two outlets per room, chances are you have been forced to split your outlets with extension strips.
+The average home has more electrical appliances than ever.
+Consequently, homes built before the advent of home computers, big-screen TVs and massive entertainment systems can’t power all these electronics simultaneously.
+If your living quarters have one or two outlets per room, an electrician might have split your outlets with extension strips.

-A limited number of outlets can be a problem if you use few appliances but are forced to use extension cords due to the lack of options.
+Having few outlets is problematic if you use few appliances but have to use extension cords due to the lack of options.
 While the danger is minimal, be sure to use extension cords with a heavy-duty gauge.
-The number of the gauge runs inverse to the thickness.
-Therefore, a 14-gauge wire is thicker than a 16-gauge one.
-If you have to use an extension cord to power a refrigerator, range or microwave, be sure to use a thicker-gauge extension cord only.
+The number of the gauge is inverse to the thickness, meaning a 14-gauge wire is thicker than a 16-gauge one.
+If you have to use an extension cord to power a refrigerator, range or microwave, use a suitably heavy-duty extension cord.

 6. No GFCIs

-Some of the greatest of all electrical dangers are due to a lack of ground-fault circuit interrupters (GFCIs).
-The purpose of GFCIs is to shut down circuits to prevent the possibility of electrocution.
-In any situation where water could potentially come into contact with an electrical source, GFCIs are essential.
+Some of the greatest electrical dangers are due to a lack of Ground-Fault Circuit Interrupters (GFCIs).
+GFCIs shut down circuits to prevent electrocution, and they are essential in any situation where water could potentially come into contact with an electrical source.

-In today’s buildings, GFCIs are supposed to be in place within four feet of any water source.
+In today’s buildings, GFCIs should be within four feet of any water source.
 Therefore, you should have GFCIs in your kitchen, bathroom, basement and garage.
 You should also have them near your outdoor hose and sprinkler outlets.
 GFCIs shut down circuits within a fraction of a second and prevent lethal shocks.

 7. An Overwired Panel

-If one of the panels in your fuse box contains too many circuits, your house is in violation of building code.
-Overwiring occurs when a single-pole breaker is replaced with a two-circuit breaker in the same slot.
-While the danger is only minimal, it can become more of a problem if you put your house on the market and an appraiser takes note of the issue.
-Overwiring can be fixed with the addition of a subpanel, but it should be installed by a service professional.
+If one of the panels in your fuse box contains too many circuits, your house violates the building code.
+Overwiring occurs when you replace a single-pole breaker with a two-circuit breaker in the same slot.
+While the danger is minimal, it can escalate if you put your house on the market and an appraiser notices the issue.

 8. Aluminum Wiring

 One of the most outdated components of old electrical systems is aluminum wiring, which is inferior to copper wire in terms of electrical conductivity.
 Contact between copper and aluminum wire causes the latter to corrode.
 A corroded wire can break and send circuits astray, which can cause fires.
-Therefore, aluminum wire has been phased out in electrical systems.
+Therefore, manufacturers have phased out aluminum wire in electrical systems.

 9. Backstabbed Wires

-When the wires that power a receptacle are pushed through the back instead of anchored, the practice is known as backstabbing.
+Backstabbing is the process of pushing the wires that power a receptacle through the back instead of anchoring them.
 Though the practice is legal and common to this day, backstabbed wires are more likely to loosen up from their connecting points.
 At the very least, loosened wires can rob an outlet of its power source.
-More dangerously, a loose wire can spark a fire if contact is made with flammable surfaces nearby.
+More dangerously, a loose wire can spark a fire if it comes into contact with flammable surfaces.

 Any house with one backstabbed outlet is liable to have others.
-A backstabbed connection can be identified manually by uncovering a switch or outlet and pulling it out from the wall.
-This task, however, is best performed by a service professional.
+An electrician can manually uncover a switch or outlet and pull it out from the wall to identify a backstabbed connection.

 10. Ungrounded Receptacles

-One of the most limiting electrical factors in older homes is the two-prong receptacle — also known as an ungrounded receptacle.
-When a wire lacks grounding, a stray current cannot be confined.
-As such, virtually all of today’s electronics feature three-prong outlets.
-In accordance with modern building code, all homes are built today with grounded circuits and outlets.
+One of the most limiting electrical factors in older homes is the two-prong receptacle or ungrounded receptacle.
+When a wire lacks grounding, it can’t confine a stray current.
+As such, virtually all of today’s electronics feature three-pronged outlets.
+Under the modern building code, developers build all homes with grounded circuits and outlets.

-While the overall danger of two-pronged outlets is minimal, not many devices can be used in such outlets today.
-One thing you should never do is convert a two-prong into a three-prong with the use of an adapter, as it could destroy the connected appliance and raise the possibility of electrocution.
+While the overall danger of two-pronged outlets is minimal, you can only use such outlets with a few devices today.
+One thing to avoid is converting a two-prong into a three-prong with the use of an adapter, as it could destroy the connected appliance and raise the possibility of electrocution.

 11. Loose Receptacles

-An electronic device can get damaged if its power source cuts off without notice.
-A computer, for example, might not reboot properly if it loses power before it has time to shut off properly.
+An abrupt power cut can damage an electronic device.
+For example, a computer might not reboot properly if it loses power before it has time to complete a shutdown sequence.
 Blackouts aside, one of the easiest ways for a device to shut off unexpectedly is when its power connection comes undone.
-Accidents like these are more liable to occur if an outlet is unable to hold in power cords.
+Accidents like these occur if an outlet cannot hold in power cords.

-There are two ways that a receptacle could fail to hold prongs in properly.
-If a receptacle becomes loose and tilts forward from a wall, a heavy, three-prong power cord might just slip out.
-An even more likely possibility is a receptacle becoming old and stripped.
+A receptacle could fail to hold prongs properly if it lacks adequate tension or has become old and stripped.
 After several decades of use, the contacts in a receptacle can become worn to the point that the outlet can no longer hold the prongs of a power cord.

-If a receptacle is loose, the internal wiring can come undone and cause arcing, which can ignite flammable materials nearby.
-For these and other reasons, worn or loose receptacles should be replaced by an electronics service professional.
+If a receptacle is loose, the internal wiring can come undone, causing arcing, which can ignite flammable materials nearby.
+For these and other reasons, an electronics service professional should replace worn or loose receptacles.

 12. Power Surges

-If an appliance overdraws an outlet with a circuit breaker, the breaker might trip and cut the power supply.
+If an appliance overdraws an outlet, the breaker will trip and cut the power supply.
 When this happens, it means that the circuit breaker is warning you against overloading the outlet.

 To stop your circuit breaker from tripping in the future, run high-consumption devices like hairdryers and microwaves for briefer cycles at lower settings.
-Also, be sure not to overload the outlets you use for these devices.
+Also, do not overload the outlets you use for these devices.

 14. Electrical Shocks

-Electrical shocks are mild yet annoying occurrences that sometimes happen at the flick of certain light switches and appliances.
-The problem could stem from either the power source or the device itself.
-If the problem occurs with only one particular device, that’s likely the culprit.
-If a certain outlet is generating shocks through various devices that it powers, the issue is probably down to the power source.
-In the latter case, you should definitely have the matter checked by a professional electrician.
+Electrical shocks are mild yet annoying occurrences that happen at the flick of certain light switches and appliances.
+The problem stems from either the power source or the device itself.
+If the electrical shock occurs with only one particular device, that’s likely the culprit.
+If a certain outlet generates shocks through the various devices it powers, the issue is probably down to the power source.
+In the latter case, you should have a professional electrician check the issue.

 15. High Electric Bills